MoiraMarques/projeto/Widgetizer-script-usage-guide.md

 **Demo:** http://universalsubtitles.org/widget/widgetize_demo.html

 *Caveat: certain formats that we support must use the flowplayer skin, in order to give us necessary timing data so that we can sync the subtitles to the video.*

+<span style="color:red">*Important note: the widgetizer only works with YouTube and html5 videos.
+We'll be adding support for more formats and services in the very near future.</span>